w3f/polkadot-wiki/docs/learn/learn-staking.md

 Proof-of-Work (PoW) and Proof-of-Stake(PoS) are well known mechanisms used to reach consensus in a secure and trustless way on public blockchains where we have many participants who do not know each other (and probably never will).
-In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain: the more the capital locked the lower the chance of an attack on the network, as the attacker would require a lot of own tokens or to collude different network participants.
+In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain: the more the capital locked the lower the chance of an attack on the network, as the attacker needs to incur heavy loss to orchestrate a successful attack.
 The process of locking tokens on the chain is also called `staking`.
 This is the main difference between PoS and PoW networks like Bitcoin that base their security on solving mathematic puzzles, a solution that has been criticized due to the high amount of energy needed for computers to solve such puzzles.
 In